Nick Foles: 2014 season

 Going into 2014, Chip Kelly had released Foles' top receiver, DeSean Jackson, but Jeremy Maclin, who had good chemistry with Foles in 2012, returned from an ACL tear and had a career season, gaining 702 yards and six touchdowns with Foles as quarterback, finishing with 1,318 yards and ten scores.
 He was also aided by rookie receiver Jordan Matthews, second year tight end Zach Ertz, and veteran running back Darren Sproles.

 Foles and the Eagles kicked off their 2014 season with a Week 1 home matchup against the Jacksonville Jaguars.
-Foles started the game poorly, losing 2 fumbles and throwing an interception in the first half.
+Foles started the game poorly, losing two fumbles and throwing an interception in the first half.
 Foles only lost two fumbles and threw two interceptions the entire 2013 season.
 The Eagles defense also performed poorly, as they trailed 17–0 after the first half.
-However, the Eagles roared back in the second half, scoring 34 unanswered points to defeat the Jags 34–17.
+However, the Eagles roared back in the second half, scoring 34 unanswered points to win 34–17.
 Overall, Foles completed 24 of 45 passes for 332 yards and two touchdowns, along with the three turnovers.

-Foles led the Eagles to a 30–27 win over the Colts after trailing by as much as 20–6 early in the third.
-Foles went 21–37, passing for 331 yards, one touchdown, and one interception during the game.

-Foles played his best game of the season in a 37–34 win over the division rival Washington Redskins.
+During Week 2, Foles led the Eagles to a 30–27 victory over the Colts after trailing by as much as 20–6 early in the third quarter.
+He finished the game with 331 passing yards, a touchdown, and an interception.
+The following week, Foles played his best game of the season in a 37–34 win over the division rival Washington Redskins.
 Foles fought off the slow starts of games past, a strong Washington defensive front seven, and a brutal blindside hit from Washington defensive lineman Chris Baker which resulted in a major brawl between both teams and causing Eagles left tackle Jason Peters, the strongest player in their line, and Baker to be ejected from the game.
 Foles finished the game completing 66 percent of his passes, going for 325 yards and three touchdowns.

-In Week 8, Foles set a franchise record for most completions in a game with 36 and threw a career-high 62 times in a close loss to the Arizona Cardinals, finishing with 411 passing yards and 2 touchdowns.
-The following week in a game against the Houston Texans, Foles left the game during the first half with a broken collarbone, which led to Foles being put on injured reserve, ending his 2014 season.
+During Week 8, Foles set a franchise record for most completions in a game with 36 and threw a career-high 62 times in a close loss to the Arizona Cardinals, finishing with 411 passing yards and two touchdowns.
+The following week against the Houston Texans, Foles left the game during the first half with a broken collarbone, which led to Foles being put on injured reserve, ending his 2014 season.
 Mark Sanchez finished out the season as the Eagles starting quarterback.

-After a league-best 27–2 TD-INT ratio in 2013, Foles finished the 2014 season with 2,163 yards in 8 games, and a 13–10 TD-INT ratio.
+After a league-best 27–2 TD-INT ratio in 2013, Foles finished the 2014 season with 2,163 yards in eight games, and a 13–10 TD-INT ratio.
 He also fumbled 4 times, only recovering it once.
-He led the team to a 6–2 record as starter, first place in the NFC East and second place in the NFC at the time of his injury, however the team would finish 4-4 without him, and missed the playoffs.
+Foles led the team to a 6–2 record as starter, first place in the NFC East and second place in the NFC at the time of his injury.
+However, the team would finish 4–4 without Foles and missed the playoffs.